JohnPevien/100-days-of-code/log.md

 **Today's Progress**: Almost done with the Applied Visual Design section of the Responsive Web Design Course.

 **Thoughts:**  In my experience, CSS property Transform is one of the least i've used.
-I'll dig more into it soon!
+I'll dig more about it soon!

 **Link to work:** N/A